August 28th, 2025

 Take Your Doctor’s Advice

-If you have any doubts at all about your post surgery bra shopping process, never hesitate to ask for your doctor’s guidance.
-Your surgeon can provide a lot of helpful tips for bra selection and sizing after your procedure.
-For the best possible outcome post breast augmentation, be sure to follow all of your doctor’s advice as closely as possible!
+If you have any doubts at all about your post-surgery bra shopping process, never hesitate to ask for your doctor’s guidance.
+Your surgeon can provide many helpful tips on bra selection and sizing after your procedure.
+For the best possible outcome post-breast augmentation, be sure to follow all of your doctor’s advice as closely as possible!